jonnonz1/nz-statute-book/acts/public/2003/social-workers-registration-act-2003.md

     (ii) have good reasons for not having made satisfactory progress in doing so.

 ### 15 Criteria for temporary registration
-The Board must decide that the applicant should be registered temporarily if satisfied that he or she— (a) is a fit and proper person to practise as a social worker; and (b) can speak and write English reasonably effectively, and understand spoken and written English reasonably well; and (c) is or will be visiting New Zealand temporarily, and wishes to practise as a social worker at a particular institution or place in New Zealand; and
+The Board must decide that the applicant should be registered temporarily if satisfied that the applicant— (a) is a fit and proper person to practise as a social worker; and (b) can speak and write English reasonably effectively, and understand spoken and written English reasonably well; and (c) is or will be visiting New Zealand temporarily, and wishes to practise as a social worker at a particular institution or place in New Zealand; and
   (d) has enough knowledge and practical experience of social work to practise as a social worker at the institution or place.

 ### 16 Applications by certain people previously registered
-(1) If the Tribunal has under section 84(1)﻿(b) imposed conditions that a person must meet before being re-registered, the Board must not decide that the person should be registered unless satisfied that he or she has met the conditions.
+(1) If the Tribunal has under section 84(1)﻿(b) imposed conditions that a person must meet before being re-registered, the Board must not decide that the person should be registered unless satisfied that the person has met the conditions.
-(2) Subsection (1) overrides sections 6, 7, and 12 to 15.
+(2) Subsection (1) overrides sections 6, 7, 8F, and 13 to 15.

 ### 17 Board to give reasons
 [Repealed]